 Understanding Equine Protozoal Myeloencephalitis (EPM)

 Equine Protozoal Myeloencephalitis (EPM) is a serious disease affecting the central nervous system of horses.
-Predominantly seen in the United States, this condition is especially prevalent in regions inhabited by opossums and other woodland creatures.
+Predominantly seen in the United States, this condition is especially prevalent in regions with opossums and other forest creatures.

 What Causes EPM in Horses?